BayleKim/Book-information-API/README.md

 # Book-information-API
+Welcome to USE my personl API about book information, you can insert and extract data at will, experiment with it now!
 How to use?
 You can use AJAX to call this API and will receive book infromation in return.
 If you are using jQuery, you can use the $.ajax() function in the code snippet below to get started.
 "https://www.cato.top:9912/"is the address of my personal cloud server.
 The detailed information of APIs is shown in the html document above.